cpp-soc/documentation/source/soc-alerts.md

 ## How Are Alerts Configured?

 Alerts in Splunk function as scheduled searches that run periodically on the SIEM.
 When a new event is triggered or matching results appear, we activate a Discord webhook to send a structured message containing the search results to our `#incident-alerts` channel.
-Each event type has a unique, tailored webhook configuration.
+Each event type has a unique, tailored message with a dynamic severity case tied to the event.

 **Examples of alerts:**